Eugene Parker: Biography

 Parker was born in Houghton, Michigan to Glenn and Helen (MacNair) Parker on June 10, 1927.
-He received his Bachelor of Science degree in physics from Michigan State University in 1948 and a Doctor of Philosophy from Caltech in 1951.
+He received his Bachelor of Science degree in physics from Michigan State University in 1948 and a Doctor of Philosophy (PhD) degree from Caltech in 1951.
 Parker spent four years at the University of Utah before joining the University of Chicago in 1955, where he spent the rest of his career.
 He held positions in Chicago's physics department, astronomy and astrophysics department, and the Enrico Fermi Institute.
 Parker was elected to the National Academy of Sciences in 1967.

-Hypotheses
+Theoretical research

-In the mid-1950s, Parker developed the theory of the supersonic solar wind and predicted the Parker spiral shape of the solar magnetic field in the outer Solar System.
+In the mid-1950s, Parker developed the theory of supersonic solar wind and predicted the Parker spiral shape of the solar magnetic field in the outer Solar System.
 His theoretical modeling was not immediately accepted by the astronomical community: when he submitted the results to The Astrophysical Journal, two reviewers recommended its rejection.
-The editor of the journal, Subrahmanyan Chandrasekhar, overruled the reviewers and published the paper anyway.
+The editor of the journal, Subrahmanyan Chandrasekhar, finding no obvious errors in the paper, overruled the reviewers and published the paper anyway.
 Parker's theoretical predictions were confirmed by satellite observations a few years later, especially the 1962 Mariner 2 mission.

 Parker's work increased understanding of the solar corona, the solar wind, the magnetic fields of both the Earth and the Sun, and their complex electromagnetic interactions.
+In 1972, he formulated what became known as the Parker theorem, which showed how the topology of magnetic field lines in the solar corona of the Sun (and similar stars) can produce flares at X-ray energies.

 He published several textbooks, including Cosmical Magnetic Fields in 1979, and one on magnetic fields in X-ray astronomy in 1994.
 Seeking to address the coronal heating problem, in 1987 Parker proposed that the solar corona might be heated by myriad tiny "nanoflares", miniature brightenings resembling solar flares that would occur all over the surface of the Sun.
 Parker's theory became a leading candidate to explain the problem.

 Personal life

-Parker was married to his wife, Niesje, for 67 years, with whom he had two children.
+Parker was married for 67 years to his wife, Niesje, with whom he had two children.
 He died in Chicago on March 15, 2022, at the age of 94.